 - Monitoring commands: MONITOR, IMONITOR, and RIMONITOR.

-- Sub commands: SUBSCRIBE, UNSUBSCRIBE, PSUBSCRIBE, and PUNSUBSCRIBE.
+- Subscription commands: SUBSCRIBE, UNSUBSCRIBE, PSUBSCRIBE, and PUNSUBSCRIBE.

 - If you run the SCAN command to scan multiple databases, a large number of connections are created.
 Make sure that the number of connections does not exceed the upper limit.